-- The college grants excused absences for students when the following conflict with or prohibit attendance of classes or participation in coursework: 1) representing BCF; 2) military duty; legal proceedings.
-An excused absence provides an exemption from attendance in a class session but does not exempt the student from the work required in most cases.
-With an excused absence, a student is given allowances regarding time and due dates commensurate with the excused time away.
-To travel and have excused absences for class trips, a student must be officially enrolled in the applicable course or have other official institutional assignments.
-Students with excessive absences and/or poor grades for the semester should not travel and will not be granted excused absences. - 2.
-Students must be present or active during the first week of the semester or risk being dropped from the course. - 3.
-In all cases attendance is counted from the first day of the semester.
-CLASSROOM COURSES - 4.
-For classroom courses, attendance is determined by physical attendance in a class session. - 5.
+- 4. For classroom courses, attendance is determined by physical attendance in a class session. - 5.
 For classroom courses, attendance or absences are counted by the class session or meeting. - 6.
 For classroom courses, three tardies equal one absence. - 7.
 For classroom courses, students lose credit in any course in which absences exceed one-fourth (25%) the total number of class meetings of the course (the 25% rule).
 Final examinations count as one class meeting.
 For example, for a course meeting twice each week for fifteen weeks plus an exam or thirty-one (31) class sessions, the student would lose credit after the eighth absence or with the ninth absence.
 For a course meeting once each week for fifteen weeks plus an exam or sixteen (16) class sessions, the student would lose credit after the fourth absence or with the fifth absence.
 All absences except those officially excused (see item 1 above) must be managed within the 25% allowed before failure of the course. - 8.
-For classroom courses, students must be present for at least onehalf of a class period or class hour to be counted present.
-For block courses, students must be present in each hour to be counted as present for that hour.
+For classroom courses, students must be present for at least onehalf of a class session to be counted present.